 “Women were simply invisible,” Spencer wrote.
 “The CEO [of the phonebook company] just laughed when I insisted that it change, and that was his mistake.
 I researched the directory and showed that the addition of women’s names in the directory would actually help to identify the Bob Johnsons, Smiths and Jones, and I proved that the telephone companies were actually losing money, losing revenue by their stubborn refusal.”

 Spencer lost her race against the Senate majority leader, but captured one-third of the vote.
 Serving as the national legislative director and chair of the national board of directors for the American Association of University Women from 1978 to 1983 gave her entrée to lobbyists and other state leaders.
+Kappie helped spearhead the Gender Balance Project in Iowa to pass gender balance legislation for state board appointments. (see Editor’s note at top of article).
 During that time she also joined the National Women’s Political Caucus.
-Kappie helped spearhead the Gender Balance Project in Iowa to pass gender balance legislation for state board appointments.
 Hammond indicated that Kappie traveled the country “preaching the gospel.”

 Kathleen Wood Laurila, in the AAUW December 2012, newsletter had this to say about Kappie: